Transforming Radical Differential Equations to Algebraic Differential Equations: Introduction

 have rational expressions in $w_1,\ldots,w_n$ and polynomials in $x$ as coefficients.
 The denominator of $G_i$ is a multiple of the denominators of $r_1,\ldots,r_n$.
 When speaking about a solution of $G_i=0$, we again consider

-and we assume that the denominator of $G_i$ is non-zero.
+and we assume that the denominator of $G_i$ does not vanish when substituting in the solution.

 The paper is structured as follows.
 The next section describes the algebraic preliminaries on radical varieties that will be used later.
 Section~\ref{sec-ODE} describes the results on systems of ordinary differential equations.
 Section~\ref{sec-special} deals with special cases of the given system.
-In these situations, the procedure presented in Section~\ref{sec-alg} might get algorithmic.
+In Section~\ref{sec-alg} the process for transforming the differential equation, with radicals, into a system of ADEs is summarized in a procedure.
+In the situations described in Section~\ref{sec-special}, this procedure is indeed algorithmic.
 We underline this by giving some examples.
 Section~\ref{sec-PDE} treats the case of systems of partial differential equations.